mrdaemon/exosphere/README.md

 - Consistent view of information across different platforms and package managers
 - See everything in one spot, at a glance, without complex automation or enterprise solutions
+- Does not require Python (or anything else) to be installed on remote systems.

 ## Compatibility